WWE Bad Blood (2024)

-The 2024 Bad Blood, also promoted as Bad Blood: Atlanta, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the fourth Bad Blood and took place on Saturday, October 5, 2024, at the State Farm Arena in Atlanta, Georgia, which was the 27-year anniversary of the first event that also featured the first Hell in a Cell match.
-The event was the first Bad Blood to be held for wrestlers from both the Raw and SmackDown brand divisions, after the Raw-exclusive 2003 and 2004 events, the first Bad Blood to be held since 2004, the first Bad Blood to air on WWE's livestreaming platforms, and the first Bad Blood to be broadcast in high definition.
+The 2024 Bad Blood, also promoted as Bad Blood: Atlanta, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the fourth Bad Blood and took place on October 5, 2024, at the State Farm Arena in Atlanta, Georgia, which was the 27-year anniversary of the first event that also featured the first Hell in a Cell match.
 WWE wrestlers Naomi and reigning WWE Women's Tag Team Champions Bianca Belair and Jade Cargill served as hosts of the event.

-This was the first WWE event to take place on the same night as an Ultimate Fighting Championship (UFC) PPV after the two companies merged to form TKO Group Holdings in September 2023.
+This was the first Bad Blood to feature multiple brands, as the 2003 and 2004 events were both held exclusively for Raw, the first Bad Blood to be held since 2004, the first to air on WWE's livestreaming platforms, and the first to be broadcast in high definition.
+This was also the first WWE event to take place on the same night as an Ultimate Fighting Championship (UFC) PPV after the two companies merged to form TKO Group Holdings in September 2023.
 As a result, Bad Blood had a start time of 6:00 p.m.
 Eastern Time to avoid counter programming against UFC 307.
+The official theme song for the event was GTA by Future and Metro Boomin.

 Five matches were contested at the event.
 In the main event, which was the main match from SmackDown, Cody Rhodes and Roman Reigns defeated The Bloodline (Solo Sikoa and Jacob Fatu) in a tag team match.
 In the opening bout, which was Raw's main match, CM Punk defeated Drew McIntyre in a Hell in a Cell match.
 The event marked the returns of Raquel Rodriguez, Jimmy Uso, and The Rock, as well as appearances by former WWE ring announcer Lilian Garcia, former multiple-time WWE Women's Champion Mickie James, and WWE Hall of Famers Booker T, Jacqueline, Arn Anderson, Tully Blanchard, and Goldberg.

 The event received generally positive reviews, with the Hell in a Cell match between CM Punk and Drew McIntyre receiving acclaim for its brutality and as the culmination of their ten-month feud.